FriendUPCloud/friendup/scripts/jlinux/README.md

 > sh build_package.sh <version>

-The output will be /tmp/friendup-<version>.tar.gz, ready for distribution
+The output will be /tmp/friendup-<version>.tar.gz, ready for distribution.

 ### Applying package manually